Limited Liability Company LLC

 An LLC member who is active in the business — like a partner in a partnership — has to pay self-employment taxes on his or her share of LLC profits.
 You can deduct half of what you pay for self-employment taxes as a business expense.

 Members in manager-managed LLCs may not have to pay self-employment taxes if they are not active in the business.
 The self-employment tax situation for LLC members has been a subject of controversy and temporary regulations, and the dust has not yet settled around many of the issues.
-If you plan to be an inactive member of an LLC and don’t plan on paying self-employment taxes, get an opinion from a local tax expert — preferably one who is willing to argue his or her opinion to IRS officials, if it comes to that.
+If you plan to be an inactive member of an LLC and don’t plan on paying self-employment taxes, get an opinion from a local tax expert — preferably one who is willing to argue his or her opinion to the IRS officials if it comes to that.

 Do LLC membership interests need to be registered as securities?

 If any of your members will not be active in the LLC or if you choose manager-management for your LLC, you may need to comply with federal and state securities procedures when setting up your LLC.
 (If you’ll be the sole owner of your LLC and you don’t plan to take investments from outsiders, your ownership interest in the LLC will not be considered a “security” and you don’t have to concern yourself with these laws.)

 Membership interests in a manager-managed LLC might be classified as securities because non-managing members may be investing their money in a business in which they are not actively participating.

 Security is defined as an investment in a profit-making enterprise by an investor who is not running the company.
 If a person invests in a business with the expectation of making money from the efforts of others, that person’s investment is generally considered a “security” under federal and state law.
 Conversely, when a person will rely on his or her own efforts to make a profit (that is, he or she will be an active participant in the LLC), that person’s ownership interest in the company will not usually be treated as a security.